pypeit/PypeIt/doc/installing.rst

    environmental variables to your shell rc that point to the reverted directory structure.

- - At the moment, an implicit dependency on PyQt5 remains (in addition to PySide2) because of our dependence on ``linetools``.
+ - At the moment, an implicit dependency on PySide2 remains because of our dependence on ``linetools``.

  - Note that ``shapely`` is listed as an optional dependency, but is only currently used by one method that calculates the spaxel area for KCWI